Describe the Night

 - Directed by John Vreeke

-- Two hours and 45 minutes, with two intermissions
+- Two hours and 45 minutes, with one 15-minute intermission

 In 1920, Russian Jewish writer Isaac Babel starts a diary while wandering the countryside with the Red Cavalry.
 In 2010, after the crash of an aircraft carrying the Polish president, his diary is discovered among the wreckage.
-What did Babel write, and why does it matter so much to one ruthless KGB agent destined to become one of the most powerful figures in the world?
+What did Babel write, and why does it matter so much to a low-level KGB agent who may or may not be Vladimir Putin?
 Describe the Night uncovers the mystery by tracing the stories of seven lost souls connected across decades by history, fiction, lies, and blood.

 Pulitzer Prize-finalist Rajiv Joseph returns to Woolly after hit productions of Guards at the Taj (2016) and Gruesome Playground Injuries (2010).
 Describe the Night is a “work of major ambition” (New York Times) that will feel both timeless and tuned in to the age of #FakeNews.

 Featuring Woolly company members Tim Getman and Kate Eastwood Norris

 Featuring designs by Woolly company members Misha Kachman, Colin K. Bills, and Ivania Stack